-In August 2019, Carey sent Mr S its final response letter.
+In February 2020, Carey sent Mr W its final response letter.
 It said, in summary, that:

-- It received a SIPP application form and instruction from Mr S to invest the proceeds of a personal pension in Global Forestry. - On 9 May 2014 Carey informed Mr S that GFI hadn't paid him the income it promised from the investment. - Mr S was subsequently informed in February 2015 that his investment in Global Forestry had been valued at nil.
-He was given further information about the status of the investment, which was in liquidation, in February 2016. - Mr S was therefore aware of the loss to his pension more than three years before he complained in June 2019. - As such, Carey considered Mr S's complaint was time-barred under the FCA's Dispute Resolution ('DISP') rules and it didn't consent to the Financial Ombudsman Service considering the complaint. - As it considered the complaint was time-barred it hadn't made any comments on the merits of it.
+- It received a SIPP application form and instruction from Mr W to invest the proceeds of a personal pension in Global Forestry. - On 9 May 2014 Carey informed Mr W that GFI hadn't paid him the income it promised from the investment. - Mr W was subsequently informed in December 2015 that his investment in Global Forestry had been valued at nil.
+This was reiterated in the December 2016 valuation. - Mr W was put on notice for raising a concern since being told his investment was valued at nil.
+He was therefore aware of the loss to his pension more than three years before he complained in December 2019. - As such, Carey considered Mr W's complaint was time-barred under the FCA's Dispute Resolution ('DISP') rules and it didn't consent to the Financial Ombudsman Service considering the complaint. - As it considered the complaint was time-barred it hadn't made any comments on the merits of it.